kaiec/pomodori-todo.txt/README.md

 * run `gem install rainbow terminal-notifier`
 * Download this repo somewhere on your filesystem
 * symlink the `pom` executable into your TODO_ACTIONS_DIR
+* optionally set environment variable POMODORO_SECONDS to the length of a pomodoro session.
+Defaults to 1500 (25 minutes).

 ## Usage: